 - 4 teaspoons vanilla

-- 4 cups semi-sweet or milk chocolate chips, or more chocolate chips depending on how chocolatey you like them
+- 4 cups semi-sweet or milk chocolate chips, about 24 ounces of chocolate chips

 - flakey sea salt, optional